Vicor (VICR)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Vicor’s ROIC has unfortunately decreased significantly.
-We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.
+Uneventfully, Vicor’s ROIC has stayed the same over the last few years.
+Rising returns would be ideal, but this is still a noteworthy feat since they're already high.

 It was good to see Vicor beat analysts’ EPS expectations this quarter.
-We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
-Zooming out, we think this was a solid print.
-The stock remained flat at $66.19 immediately following the results.
+On the other hand, its revenue was in line.
+Overall, we think this was a solid quarter with some key areas of upside.
+The market seemed to be hoping for more, and the stock traded down 4.7% to $145.84 immediately following the results.

-Vicor possesses a number of positive attributes.
-First off, its revenue growth was solid over the last five years.
-And while its diminishing returns show management's recent bets still have yet to bear fruit, its admirable gross margins indicate the mission-critical nature of its offerings.
+There’s plenty to admire about Vicor.
+First off, its revenue growth was good over the last five years.
+And while its projected EPS for the next year is lacking, its admirable gross margins indicate the mission-critical nature of its offerings.
 On top of that, its rising cash profitability gives it more optionality.

-Vicor’s P/E ratio based on the next 12 months is 45.3x.
+Vicor’s P/E ratio based on the next 12 months is 71.1x.
 This valuation tells us that a lot of optimism is priced in.
-This is a good one to add to your watchlist - there are better opportunities elsewhere at the moment.
+Add this one to your watchlist and come back to it later.